 - Help her to learn about all emotions.

 - Talk about what she’s feeling and how to handle a big emotion.

 - Help her to recognize the feelings of others.

-- Teach her how to be patients, wait her turn and get along with others.
+- Teach her how to be patient, wait her turn, and get along with others.